jtfrey/mmbench/README.md

 Matrix multiplication benchmarking tool.
 The program can be built with various matrix multiplication kernels:

 - Baseline Fortran, no compiler optimization
+- Smart Fortran (eliminates FP ops for alpha/beta of 0.0/1.0), no compiler optimization
-- Baseline Fortran, with compiler optimizations
+- Smart Fortran, with compiler optimizations
-- OpenMP-parallelization, no compiler optimizations
+- OpenMP-parallelization of smart Fortran, no compiler optimizations
-- OpenMP-parallelization, with compiler optimizations
+- OpenMP-parallelization of smart Fortran, with compiler optimizations
 - BLAS (sgemm/dgemm)

 In this case *compiler optimizations* include loop unrolling, inlining, and host/processor-specific tuning and scheduling.